GMT-458-Web-GIS/geogame-zeynepaygul/README.md

 2. **Making Guesses**: The player clicks anywhere on the map in an attempt to find the treasure.
 After each click, a hint about the proximity of the treasure ("Hot," "Warm," or "Cold") is shown in the hint area.
 3. **Finding the Treasure**: The game ends and the player wins once they click close enough to the treasure's location.

-## Requirements
-I will only use Leaflet for main library.
-HTML files for views.
-CSS files for design.
-JS files for effect , time and marker detail.